-Chandramani, P., Rajendran, R. and Sivasubramanian, P. (2002).
+Chandramani, P., Rajendran, R and Sivasubramanian, P. (2002).
 Impact of certain silica sources of nutrients on major pests of rice.
 In: National seminar on recent trends in sulphur and silicon nutrition of crops, Madurai, India, pp. 66.

 Dhaliwal, G.S. and Ramesh Arora.
 (2002).
 Integrated Pest Management - Concept and Approaches.
 Kalyani Publications, New Delhi, pp. 427.